iteratec/TeamDojo/Migration.md

 ### @Transaction Tag in ExtendedServiceImpl Classes

 - check if it is necessary to add the @Transaction Annotation to each ExtendedServiceImpl class
+  - If I understand [this SO answer](https://stackoverflow.com/questions/9918594/spring-transactional-inheritance-rules) right it is sufficient to annotate the super class.

 ### @Primary Tag in ExtendedService Impl Classes